The Kubernetes-native platform (v2).

-Even though we provide a redis instance with the default Workflow install.
-It is recommended that operators use a 3rd party source like Elasticache or similar offering.
+Even though we provide a redis instance with the default Workflow install, it is recommended that operators use a third-party source like Elasticache or similar offering.
 This way your data is durable across upgrades or outages.
-If you have a 3rd party Redis installation you would like to use all you need to do is set the following values in
+If you have a third-party Redis installation you would like to use all you need to do is set the following values in your helm chart:

 deis logs command encounters an error it will return the following message: